Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 The proper manner of submitting to the Roman Pontiff

-From foregoing we can see that the second assumption – the proper manner of submitting to the Roman Pontiff – could be the subject of a wager of its own.
-If those doubting or rejecting these men’s claims are right – and they take their stand on the authority of pre-conciliar theologians – then it could well be that Mr Hall and others are not submissive to the Roman Pontiff in the “manner properly understood.”
+From above, we can see that the second assumption – the proper manner of submitting to the Roman Pontiff – could be the subject of a wager of its own.
+If those doubting or rejecting the claims of these men are right – and they take their stand on the authority of pre-conciliar theologians – then it could well be that Mr Hall and others are not submissive to the Roman Pontiff in the proper manner.

 This is because Francis is not treated as the “proximate rule of faith,” which we saw Cardinal Billot mention above.
 Van Noort explains further: